filip93popovic/tjof/README.md

-The project is about web scraping The Journal of Finance articles Data and performing analysis.
+## Web scraping and network analysis of The Journal of Finance articles data

+### Important note: Site was redesigned, scraping script is no longer valid.

 All code is written in Python 3.